The 19 Essential Welding Equipment List

 Gas Tungsten Arc Welding (GTAW)

 Also known as TIG (Tungsten Inert Gas) welding, GTAW uses a non-consumable tungsten electrode to create the arc.
 A separate filler rod is often used to add material to the weld.
-A shielding gas protects the weld.
+Meanwhile, a shielding gas protects the weld.
 GTAW produces high-quality welds and is used for precise work on thin materials or exotic metals like stainless steel, aluminum, and copper.
 It’s common in industries like aerospace, automotive, and precision fabrication.

 Flux-Cored Arc Welding (FCAW)

 FCAW is similar to GMAW but uses a tubular wire filled with flux instead of a solid wire.
-The flux generates a shielding gas when it melts, protecting the weld.
+The flux significantly generates a shielding gas when it melts, protecting the weld.
 It can be used with or without shielding gas from an external source.
-FCAW is often used for welding thicker materials outdoors or in windy conditions, where gas shielding might be less effective.
+Moreover, FCAW is often used for welding thicker materials outdoors or in windy conditions, where gas shielding might be less effective.
 It’s common in construction, shipbuilding, and heavy equipment fabrication.

 .